Flare Timing

-I teach a two stage technique that I call the 7 – 5 – 3 technique.
+I teach a two stage flare that I call the 7 – 5 – 3 technique.

 In all of the following discussions, the height is estimated from the feet to the ground.
 So, 7 feet is when your feet are 7 feet above the ground etc.